-3.3.1 Management overheads
+3.3.1.
+Management overheads

 Net present values in perpetuity for all four scenarios at the three management overhead base costs tested are illustrated in Figure 5.
-It may be noted that for all three costs scenario SS2 has the highest NPV and scenario SS3 the lowest.
-The relative performance of scenarios changes only at the lower cost of £15.00 per hectare per year, when scenario SS4 moves from having the third highest value to having the second highest value.
-The lower cost also favours scenario SS4 over shorter time horizons (data not shown), particularly over the first 20 years when the rank of the scenario improves from second most costly to least costly.
+It may be noted that for all three costs scenarios SS1 and SS2 have substantially higher NPVs than SS3 and SS4.
+The relative performance of scenarios changes only slightly with lower and higher management costs; at the lower cost of £15.00 per hectare per year, scenario SS4 performs slightly better than SS3, while at the higher cost of £45.00 SS1 performs slightly better than SS2.
+The lower cost also favours scenario SS4 over the first 20 years (data not shown), when the rank of the scenario improves from second most costly to least costly.
 The higher cost of £45.00 worsens the performance of SS4 from second most costly to most costly over 20 years, but does not affect the ranking of scenarios over 100 years.

-Changes in relative management cost (Figure 6) primarily affect the relative performance of scenario SS4, with scenario SS1 remaining the most valuable in all cases and SS3 generally the least valuable.
-When relative costs are equal for all scenarios, the performance of SS4 improves so that it becomes the second most valuable scenario.
-Conversely, when relative costs for transformation scenarios are increased, SS4 performs poorly, having the lowest NPV, while the difference in performance between SS1 and SS2 decreases substantially.
+Changes in relative management cost (Figure 6) primarily affect the relative performance of scenario SS4 and, as with changes to the base management cost, SS1 and SS2 retain the highest NPVs throughout.
+When relative costs are equal for all scenarios, the performance of SS4 improves so that it becomes more valuable than SS3 and approaches the value of SS2.
+Management overheads at 400 % disadvantage SS4 to such an extent that it has a negative NPV.
+Despite the favourable management cost assumptions for SS1, it only outperforms SS2 when the relative cost for SS2 rises to 200 %.
 Over shorter time horizons (data not shown), equal relative costs favour scenario SS4, increasing its rank from second most costly to least costly over 20 years, while higher costs for transformation scenarios naturally favour scenario SS1, increasing its NPV from most costly to least costly over 20 years.

-3.3.2 Product prices
+3.3.2.
+Product prices

 Changes to product prices, even a very substantial premium on sawlogs, do not affect the ranking of scenarios by NPV in perpetuity (Figure 7).
-Nor do they affect the ranking of scenarios over 100 years, and over 20 years the only effect of the log premium is to greatly improve the performance of scenario SS4, which becomes the least costly option in the short term (data not shown).
+Over a 20 year timescale, the only effect of the log premium is to greatly improve the performance of scenario SS4, which becomes the least costly option (data not shown).
+Over a 100 year timescale, both the chip/pulp and sawlog premium prices reduce the difference in NPV between SS1 and SS2 to a trivial level (data not shown).